 1. What are your prices?
 How much will it cost to develop my web site?

-Design and programming services are $60 per hour, unless you are purchasing a special package deal.
+Design and programming services are billed hourly (current prices listed on the Pricing page), unless you are purchasing a special package deal.

 The time it takes to set up your site depends on a lot of variables.